 CONFIDENTIALITY

 6.1 Confidentiality.
-Each Party’s Confidential Information will be treated in accordance with Section 19.15 of the CAISO Tariff and any other applicable confidentiality or data sharing agreements in effect between the Parties.
+Each Party’s Confidential Information will be treated in accordance with the NERC Operating Reliability Data agreement and Section 19.15 of the CAISO Tariff and any other applicable confidentiality rules such as provided in the NERC Rules of Procedure, or data sharing agreements in effect between the Parties.

 ARTICLE VII